opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

 That's simple enough, but you may want to create an array that doesn't just contain random values.
 We'll cover some other options for this next.

 # Filling arrays
 Filling arrays with a value is task you will perform repeatedly.
-In the sections below we'll go over how to fill arrays, and initialize arrays with zeros ones, and a range of numbers.
+In the sections below we'll go over how to fill arrays, and initialize arrays with zeros, ones, and a range of numbers.

 ## `numpy.fill()`
 `numpy.fill()` is used to fill an array with a certain value.
 It takes one argument.
 The value to fill.
 This will replace every element in an array with the fill value specified.
 Let's give this a test with the array `a` we created above.